 - Staff understood patients' personal, cultural, social and religious needs.
-They displayed an understanding and non-judgmental attitude to all patients. - We received 41 Care Quality Commission comment cards.
-40 of those were positive about the service with one card having a mixed view.
-One patient told us that as a working professional they found the service very useful.
-Another patient told us how they could access medical treatment without having to attend the hospital or Accident and Emergency department or wait weeks to be seen by their own GP.
+They displayed an understanding and non-judgmental attitude to all patients. - We received 75 Care Quality Commission comment cards.
+72 of those were positive about the service with three cards having a mixed view.
+One patient told us the doctors were very empathetic, understanding and knowledgeable.
+Another patient told us how they felt they had been explained things that no other GP had previously explained.